-‘Survivor: Game Changers’ Zeke And Sarah Plot Big Move – Final 3 List Leaked – Spoilers
+‘Survivor: Game Changers’: Zeke And Sarah Plot Big Move And Final 3 List Leaked — Spoilers

 Andrea Goes After Shady Survivor Castaway

 The latest Survivor: Game Changers promo also has Andrea Boehlke going after Zeke tonight calling him out saying, “Everyone here knows you’re shady.”
 It doesn’t seem the Survivor castaways are cutting Zeke any slack for being outed by Jeff Varner at the recent Tribal Council.
-Debbie thinks she’s got control of the tribe and a six vote majority, but that falls apart.
+Debbie thinks she’s got control of the tribe and a six-vote majority, but that falls apart.

 Final Three Leaked – Is It Legit?

 The Reddit group Spoiled Survivor is known for getting things right and they recently leaked a Survivor: Game Changers final three list with the remark, “It’s as confirmed as source spoilers can ever be.”
-The three names leaked are all strong players and include the uber strategic Sarah Lacina, former NFL’er Brad Culpepper and superfan Troyzan Robertson.
+The three names leaked are all strong players and include the uber strategic Sarah Lacina, former NFL star Brad Culpepper, and superfan Troyzan Robertson.

 That’s a solid final three if these Survivor: Game Changers spoilers from Reddit are true.
-It wouldn’t be the first time Reddit-ors scored a big coup.
-Last year, Reddit spoiled an entire season of kills from Game of Thrones with eerily accurate GoT spoilers that leaked just as the 2016 season of the HBO hit show kicked off.
+It wouldn’t be the first time redditors have scored a big coup.
+Last year, Reddit spoiled an entire season of kills from Game of Thrones with eerily accurate spoilers that leaked just as the 2016 season of the HBO hit show kicked off.
 We’ll know in a few weeks if Reddit got it right again.

 In other news, "Why Brad Culpepper Is the Biggest Threat Going into Merge on #SurvivorGameChangers"????????????#Survivor https://t.co/6k9NLJzqUb pic.twitter.com/KxJKbNzs6E